celenityy/BadBlock/README.md

 * ABP - This is the format I would **strongly** recommend using if possible, as the ABP syntax is simply the most effective at blocking, & the most advanced out there.
 It also has very strong compatibility with most content blockers, and BadBlock takes advantage of a lot of its advanced features & blocking through wildcards.

-* Wildcard Domains (With and without `*`) - If you are unable to use the ABP lists, we also provide our lists in the wildcard domains format, one variant with the `*` before domains, and one without.
+* Wildcard Domains (With and without `*`) - If you are unable to use the ABP lists, these lists are also provided in the wildcard domains format; one variant with the `*` before domains, and one without.
 This is also very effective at blocking, and can be a great option depending on your blocker of choice if you're unable to use the ABP lists.

 <br>